millerms/CranburyChiropractic/_pages/services/neurologic-approach.md

 ---

 ## Overview
-This is the lens we use for all care.
-We’ll check how your **eyes (visual)**, **inner ear (vestibular)**, and **joints/muscles (proprioception)** talk to your brain, then match care to the limiter we find.
-You get a plan that feels practical and fits your day.

-Clearer sensory input and better joint motion help your brain coordinate movement with less effort.
+This lens guides every visit.
+We check how your **eyes (visual)**, **inner ear (vestibular)**, and **joints/muscles (proprioception)** talk to your brain, then match care to the limiter we find—the mobility, control, or tissue-irritability pattern most holding you back.
+Clearer sensory input paired with better joint motion helps your brain coordinate movement with less effort, so the plan stays practical and fits your day.
 {: .reveal .reveal--fade }

 ### What we assess
-- Sensory input: eyes, inner ear, and joint/muscle feedback
+- Sensory input: how eyes, inner ear, and joint/muscle feedback agree—or do not
 - Motor control: timing, coordination, and joint control under load
-- Functional tasks: reach, rotate, stairs, gait—scaled to you
+- Functional tasks: reach, rotate, stairs, gait—scaled to what you need
-- Recovery factors: breath mechanics and tolerance to effort/positions
+- Recovery factors: breathing mechanics and tolerance to effort/positions
-- Your goals and history: we tailor the plan to your life {: .reveal .reveal--fade }
+- Context: your goals, history, and day-to-day demands {: .reveal .reveal--fade }

 > For **balance-specific** testing, protocols, and our risk-of-fall score, see the companion page: [Balance & Stability]({{ '/services/balance-stability/' | relative_url }}).